 From being a medium for music, vinyl records simply became a collector’s piece- a representation of a great decade of music.
 Many people still love it but it was just too bulky.
 In the 90s, vinyl was a thing of the past as it was overpowered by the trendy (now tacky) cassette tapes.
 Everyone was mesmerized by the tapes since it was small and they can carry them around (remember walkmans?).
-Cassette tapes were in, vinyls were out.
+Custom cassette tapes were in, vinyls were out.
 People put their vinyls in their shelves, plaster them on their walls as decors, and some of them even gave them away (my father did!).

 But now..decades later…vinyls are so back!
 It seems like everyone is bored with simply downloading music online.
 Maybe they miss the experience of actually touching and inserting something in their players.
 One vinyl record lover said: “Web browsing still has nothing on the tactile pleasures of “binning,” that is, spending one’s off-hours flipping through albums in milk crates and bins”.